 Tip no. 11 | Rearrange

 It is spring; it’s a new season.
 You could try out a new look.
 No need to buy expensive stuff, just use your imagination to make what you have, look better and newer after the cleaning session.

 There is no need to carry out the activities in chronological order.
-Just do everything at your own pace, get the family involved.
-Spring cleaning can be fun, as long as you know what you are doing.
+Just do everything at your own pace, get the family involved., as long as you know what you are doing.